webfils/smallcontactform/README.md

 #### Email templates

-You can create your own email templates in *Settings > Mail > Mail templates* (for hint look inside of default templates starting with *webfils.smallcontactform::*).
+You can create your own email templates in *Settings > Mail > Mail templates* (for hint look inside of default templates starting with *janvince.smallcontactform::*).

 Remember your email templates CODE and put in in Small Contact form email settings in *Settings > Small plugins > Contact form > Email tab*.
 For each language there can be specific template.